mnorin/ba.sh/README.md

 What you essentially need to do is add every class you use, then add all constructors, and then the application code, which can be automated with bash obviously.

 ...
 To be continued

+### Compressed bundle (highly optional)

+There is an option to create a compresed bundle that will unpack your code and execute it.
+It's not just applicable to ba.sh specifically, but you can make your scripts much smaller.

+It does have dependencies involved.

+...
+TBD
+(This will take me some time to implement, so, if you are interested, check in a week may be)

 ## Best practices and recommendations